 Addiction treatment centers offer a wide variety of treatment options, including individual counseling, group therapy, family therapy, couples counseling, skills building, and education.
 Most programs use theoretical perspectives that have been proven effective in treating addiction, such as cognitive behavioral therapy and motivational interviewing.
 Drug rehab facilities want you to succeed in your recovery, and both inpatient and outpatient programs offer customized treatment to target your unique needs.

 By understanding the dangers associated with morphine use and abuse and getting help for a morphine addiction, you can help prevent morphine overdose.
-Call us today at 1-888-744-0069 to speak with a treatment consultant about your recovery options.
+Call American Addiction Centers (AAC) free today at to speak with a treatment consultant about your recovery options.